 - Conventional treatments such as NSAIDS and pain medications, especially if the debilitation and pain persist despite these treatments.

 - Surgery for an MCL tear, depending on the cause and origin of the pain.
 Medical collateral ligament surgery typically removes the torn ligament to keep it from affecting other areas.
 Unfortunately the removal of the ligament comes with many risks including stress on the meniscus and other ligaments.
 This eventually leads to early arthritis, tears in other ligaments and other problems.
-However, through regenerative stem-cell therapy, the torn sections of the medical collateral ligament can be repaired, and the knee can regain its full functionality.
+However, through regenerative regenerative-cell therapy, the torn sections of the medical collateral ligament can be repaired, and the knee can regain its full functionality.

 The causes and symptoms of medical collateral ligament tear